 Tour itinerary:

 After lunch, drive to Gobustan National Park.
 Pay a visit to the Petroglyphs Museum and explore petroglyphs dating back to 10,000 BC.
-Weather permitting, drive to mud volcanoes in Gobustan Reserve (possible change of vehicle).
+We will then drive to mud volcanoes in Gobustan Reserve.
 Gobustan is home to almost half of the world’s mud volcanoes.
 Return to Baku.
 Overnight at the hotel.

 Drive to Lori region and visit UNESCO World Heritage Site Haghpat monastery.
 Stunning example of Armenian traditional architecture was erected in 10-13th centuries.
 Standing on a hillside, Haghpat beautifully overlooks Debed River.
 Location of monastery was chosen to protect peace and seclusion of its monks.
 An Armenian family will host us at their house for a delicious lunch.
 Drive through Dilijan and to Lake Sevan, “The Jewel of Armenia” and one of the largest high-mountainous freshwater lakes in the world.
 The coastline of Lake Sevan is rich with thick woods, white bare steep rocks, mountain steppes and Alpine meadows.
 Stop at Sevanavank to visit the remnants of the monastery that include two temples – Surb Arakelots and Surb Karapet, standing among numerous khachkars.
 The buildings were constructed from black tuff which probably gave the monastery its name Sevanavank – “the Black Monastery”.
 The view from there is simply magnificent: the mountains surround lake from all sides and snow tops are seen almost on the entire perimeter and disappear behind horizon.
 Continue to Yerevan for overnight.